davidchesnut/davidchesnutRepo0201234535/davidchesnutDocset0201234535/add-license-checks-to-office-and-sharepoint-add-ins.md

 ```

-> [!Note]
+> [!NOTE]
 > The decoding will throw an error if the token contains white space.
 Make sure that you handle white space between characters within the token.

 To help maximize the reach and adoption, task pane and content add-ins allow anonymous access.
 Microsoft does not require that a user be signed into Office with their Microsoft account in order to activate task pane and content add-ins.
 The license token will be passed as part of the initial HTTP request only if the user is signed in with their Microsoft account.